 Ms. Pagani and Mr. Levallois: This is a full-time course that will take place over 16 months.
 The first two semesters will take place at emlyon business school Paris campus (France).
 In November you will benefit from a learning trip to Boston: a unique opportunity to discover how and why Boston is a privileged spot to innovate and create value.

-Students will spend their last semester at Politecnico di Milano (Italy).
+Students will spend their last semester in Shanghai (China).
 That semester includes an in-company project (a project, based on a real problem faced by a company in the digital industry).
 You will work as a consultant for a real company, apply the knowledge gained throughout the program, and benefit from hands-on experience in an international environment.

 PD: Is there any placement assistance provided to the students?